artin961/vwcdavr/README.md

+#CD CHANGER EMULATOR

-radio_emulator: arduino uno nano atmega328 or atmega168  based vw/audi/skoda/seat radio emulator, I made this to revers eng. on vwcdpic and improve arduino version of CDchanger it is designed to work with BK8000L bluetooth module diy kit using at commands
+arduino uno nano atmega328 or atmega168  based vw/audi/skoda/seat radio emulator, I made this to revers eng. on vwcdpic and improve arduino version of CDchanger it is designed to work with BK8000L bluetooth module diy kit using at commands